microsoft/UnitTestBoilerplateGenerator/README.md

 ---------------------------------------

-Generates a unit test boilerplate from a given class, setting up mocks for all dependencies.
+Generates a unit test boilerplate from a given C# class, setting up mocks for all dependencies.

 Test frameworks supported:
 * Visual Studio